sjw0608/hero/docs/help/home.md

         <th>Hidden mode</th>
         <th>
              <ul style="text-align:left;">
-                <li>In the hidden mode, the user clicks on the asset and amount of the wallet menu for the hidden operation</li>
+               In the hidden mode, the user clicks on the asset and amount of the wallet menu for the hidden operation
-                <li>Rise and fall show for gray to show for rise and fall balance, without change</li>
             </ul>
         </th>
     </tr>